Grazen0/userlogin/CONTRIBUTING.md

 # Contributing to UserLogin

-Well, I'm not really sure what specific guidelines to put here lmao.
+Here are a couple of handy guidelines you should keep in mind for contributions:

-However, all contributions must be done to the [develop](https://github.com/ElCholoGamer/userlogin/tree/develop) branch
+- All contributions must target the [develop](https://github.com/ElCholoGamer/userlogin/tree/develop) branch.
+- Feel free to comment your own code.
+- Follow the project's code style.
+- (Yeah I think that's about it.)